Princeabes/princeabes/README.md

 ## Hi there 👋
 Hello!
-My name is Peince Raj, and I am a final-year Computer Science student at ABES.
+My name is Prince Raj, and I am a final-year Computer Science student at ABES.
 My academic journey has equipped me with a strong foundation in various programming languages and technologies.
 I am proficient in Java, C++, JavaScript, React, and Node.js, with a particular emphasis on core Java concepts.
 As I approach the culmination of my studies, I am excited to leverage my skills in practical, real-world applications and contribute to innovative projects in the tech industry.
 I am passionate about problem-solving and eager to explore opportunities where I can apply my knowledge and continue to grow professionally.

 <!--